Report requirements

 C14 Only the real or imaginary part of an eigenvalue can be positive or negative, not the eigenvalue itself.

-C23 Variables must be defined in the text before they are used, even if they are listed in the Nomenclature (that list is for reference — it collects all of the variables that are defined and used in the rest of the report).
+C23 Variables must be defined in the text immediately before or after they are used, even if they are listed in the Nomenclature (that list is for reference — it collects all of the variables that are defined and used in the rest of the report).

 C24 Use specific criteria instead of subjective terms (e.g., good or bad, best or worst, etc.).